 I’d encourage you to do what keeps you excited about life.
 Daily life and looking into your future all have great value.
 Gather some ideas and mull them around.

 What makes your boat float?
 Do it!
 Take action steps toward your dreams. don’t wait for “some day” if you can do it today.
-Create a bucket list or possibilities list if that will help you!
+Create a bucket list, joy list, or possibilities list if that will help you!

 Possibly time itself is our new precious resource.
 Ultimately, enJOY life.